Matt Vierling Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs given up (27 total, 1.1 per game).
+- The Orioles rank 12th in baseball in home runs allowed (27 total, 1.1 per game).

-- Gibson (4-0) takes the mound for the Orioles in his sixth start of the season.
-He has a 3.60 ERA in 30 2/3 innings pitched, with 24 strikeouts.
+- Kremer makes the start for the Orioles, his sixth of the season.
+He is 2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.
+- His most recent time out came on Monday against the Boston Red Sox, when the right-hander tossed 5 2/3 innings, surrendering four earned runs while allowing seven hits.

+- The 27-year-old has an ERA of 6.20, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.